 As part of the agreement, after the forbearance, you’re responsible for paying the amount that was reduced or suspended, in addition to resuming your regular payments.

 Depending on the circumstances, choosing mortgage forbearance may not negatively impact your credit score.
 For example, borrowers suffering from a natural disaster or the negative impacts of COVID-19 may be eligible to enter forbearance without affecting their credit score.

 Mortgage Forbearance Vs. Deferment

 People sometimes use the terms forbearance and deferment interchangeably, but these two mortgage relief tools have some key differences that are important to understand.

-Deferral can be helpful for those who are able to resume their monthly payments but can’t afford any of the other repayment options.
+Deferral can be helpful for those who are able to resume their monthly payments but can’t afford to repay the balance in full.

 How Does Mortgage Forbearance Work?

 The process of mortgage forbearance begins as soon as you get in touch with your loan servicer.
 From there, you can work with your lender to determine whether you qualify for forbearance.
 You can also go over any other options you may have.